arisapooeater/9CT-Task-1/PROJECT_DEVELOPMENT.md

       #ev3.speaker.beep()
       #break
 ```
-we got some help from mr scott
-- he helped us get the colour sensor to detect colour by getting rid of all the stuff around it and focusing on just detecting colour
-- the problem with the code was not our colour sensor detecting, it was
-a. the robot was in light detecting settings
-b. our else statement messes with the code as if it detects a different colour, it just ends because of the break

-next were gonna use this and adapt it into our program
+We receives some help from Mr Scott and the colour sensor works now!
+Contrary to my previous guesses, the problem wasn't entirely the our code's fault.
+By isolating just the code that detects the colour and working with that, he found that the colour sensor on our EV3 robot was on light detecting mode instead of colour, which is why our code wouldn't work.

+With his help, now we can start working on adapting this code into our program so the robot can evade blue and green obstacles.

+**Working Towards:**
+- Changing the code to fit my original program plan.
 ### 3. Red/Yellow Obstacle Capture
 ### 4. Return Path after Capture
 (work on in class)